 Day 0: Welcome DM via Discord with explicit orientation — the three channels to visit first, the one action to take today, and who to contact with questions.
 Not a wall of information.
 Three specific things.

 Day 1: A follow-up DM checking they've found what they need.
-Asking one question that prompts a response — responses from new members in the first 24 hours correlate strongly with retention.
+Ask one question that prompts a response — new members who reply in the first 24 hours have significantly higher 90-day retention.

-Day 3: Point them to the highest-value piece of content in the community that a new member hasn't discovered yet.
-Not a general nudge — a specific recommendation.
+Day 3: Point them to the highest-value content a new member hasn't discovered yet.
+A specific recommendation, not a general nudge toward the resource library.

-Day 7: A community prompt — introduce yourself in #introductions, share your biggest challenge, answer a question someone else has asked.
+Day 7: A community participation prompt — introduce yourself in #introductions, share your biggest challenge, answer a question someone else posted.
 Create a reason to show up and contribute.

 Day 14: A mid-month check-in.
 How's it going?
 What have you found most useful?
-This one can come from you personally (the automated email comes from your email address in your own voice) and catches members who are quietly at risk before the first renewal.
+This can come from your own email address in your own voice and catches quietly at-risk members before the first renewal hits.

 Identify at-risk members before they cancel

 Churn prediction doesn't require expensive analytics software.
-In a Discord community, disengagement is visible: members who haven't posted, haven't reacted to anything, haven't logged in.
-A scheduled n8n workflow running weekly can query your member database and flag anyone who meets your at-risk criteria.
+In a Discord community, disengagement is visible: members who haven't posted, haven't reacted, haven't been seen.
+A scheduled n8n workflow running weekly can flag anyone who meets your at-risk criteria.

 - No Discord activity in the past 14 days

-When a member hits these criteria, the workflow fires an automated re-engagement DM.
-Something like: "Hey [Name] — noticed you've been quiet lately.
+When a member hits both criteria, the workflow fires an automated re-engagement DM: "Hey [Name] — noticed you've been quiet lately.
 Wanted to check in.
 Anything you need help finding or anything we could be doing better for you?"

 That message — personal in tone, non-pressuring — gets a response rate that justifies the entire system.
-Members who receive it either reengage or tell you why they're thinking of leaving.
-Both outcomes are valuable.
+Members either reengage or tell you why they're thinking of leaving.
+Both outcomes are useful.

 Reduce involuntary churn with a dunning sequence

-Involuntary churn — members lost to failed payments rather than active cancellation — accounts for a significant portion of total churn for most communities.
-Stripe estimates 9% of subscription revenue is at risk.
+Involuntary churn — members lost to failed payments rather than active cancellations — accounts for 20–40% of total churn in most subscription communities.
+Stripe estimates 9% of subscription revenue is at risk from card failures in any given month.
 Without a dunning sequence, most of that converts to permanent loss.

 Give members a reason to stay at renewal